Exploring the Potential of Residual Impurities in Germanium Detectors for Low-Mass Dark Matter Detection: Design a planar Ge detector for GeICA implementation.

 \section{Design a planar Ge detector for GeICA implementation.}

+In this section, we introduce the concept of a Ge detector designed for operation at 5.2 K, specifically tailored for the direct detection of MeV-scale DM.
+We delve into the impact ionization of dipole states, deriving the amplification factor as a function of impurity levels.
+Our analysis leads to the conclusion that an amplification factor of 100 can be achieved with an impurity level of 2$\times$10$^{11}$/cm$^3$.

-The University of South Dakota (USD) hosts a distinctive Ge detector production facility, encompassing Ge zone refining~\cite{yang1,yang2,yang3}, crystal growth~\cite{wang1,wang2,wang3}, crystal characterization~\cite{raut}, and detector fabrication~\cite{meng, wei, panth}.
+USD hosts a distinctive Ge detector production facility, encompassing Ge zone refining~\cite{yang1,yang2,yang3}, crystal growth~\cite{wang1,wang2,wang3}, crystal characterization~\cite{raut}, and detector fabrication~\cite{meng, wei, panth}.
 Moreover, USD has pioneered the development of planar Ge detectors~\cite{meng, wei, panth} employing locally cultivated crystals~\cite{wang1, wang2, wang3}.
-Leveraging this capability, a planar p-type Ge detector, measuring 7 cm × 7 cm × 4 cm, can be manufactured for optimal performance at 5.2 K. This Ge detector boasts a total mass of roughly 1.04 kg.
-The contacts can be constructed using amorphous Ge, following a design akin to the previously established planar detector at USD~\cite{meng}.
+Leveraging this capability, a planar p-type Ge detector, measuring 7 cm × 7 cm × 4 cm, can be manufactured for optimal performance at 5.2 K. This Ge detector boasts a total mass of 1.04 kg.
+The contacts can be constructed using amorphous Ge, following a design akin to the previously established planar detectors at USD~\cite{meng}.
 Upon cooling the detector to 5.2 K, it will give rise to the formation of excited A$^{0^{*}}$ states.
 The binding energies of the excited dipole states and cluster dipole states at 5.2 K were examined for both n-type and p-type detectors, as documented in previous studies~\cite{san, math}.
-These investigations consistently reported binding energy values in the range of 5-8 meV, which equivalently translates to 0.005 - 0.008 eV, for both n-type and p-type impurities~\cite{san, math}.
+These investigations consistently reported binding energy values in the range of 5-8 meV, for both n-type and p-type impurities~\cite{san, math}.